PhilT/machines/README.md

     rake vm:win:state    # Get virtual machine state (on a Windows host) rake vm:win:stop     # Stop the virtual machine (on a Windows host)

-If you have Ubuntu running on a Windows Host you can use the vm:win:* tasks to control the machines VM used for testing.
+If you have Ubuntu running on a Windows Host you can use the vm:win:* tasks to control the Machines VM used for testing.
 The simplest program I've found to get a Windows SSH server is freeSSHd (<http://www.freesshd.com/?ctt=download>).